joesparrow/palindromeevents/index.md

 This year we have a second palindrome date: 12.02.2021.

-To celebrate this monumentous occurrence we are holding a virtual Palindrome Day event.
+To celebrate this momentous occurrence we are holding a virtual Palindrome Day event.
 Run, Cycle, Walk, cover a distance, and you can earn an exclusive Palindrome-themed medal!

 ## Why are you doing this event?